 Can wind energy meet demands?

 Since the beginning of the German energy transition, the number of wind turbines onshore and offshore has grown continuously.
-Renewables already account for 41 per cent of Germany's electricity mix.43 In future, their share will be even higher, as Germany exits not only from nuclear energy but also from coal-fired power generation in the medium term, and, as a consequence, the heating and transport energy sectors will also be increasingly tapped by renewables.
+Renewables already account for 38 percent of Germany's electricity mix.
+38 In future, their share will be even higher, as Germany will exit not only from nuclear energy but also from coal-fired power generation in the medium term, and, as a consequence, the heating and transport energy sectors will also be increasingly tapped by renewables.
 The complexity of Germany's landscape of stakeholders, especially in small and medium-sized enterprises and industry, is the driving force behind technical progress and innovation.
 Today, technical innovations make it possible for energy production to begin at ever lower wind speeds.
 This leads to increasing operating hours and an overall economic use of wind energy throughout Germany.
-A study by enervis energy advisors GmbH on behalf of the German Wind Energy Association (BWE) and the Natural Gas Storage Initiative (INES) comes to the conclusion that a Germany completely supplied with renewable energies is already possible with the development of 2 per cent of the country's surface area.44 In the future, efficient and reliable wind power will be generated by repowering in these areas, some of which are already developed today.
+A study by enervis energy advisors GmbH on behalf of the German Wind Energy Association (BWE) and the Natural Gas Storage Initiative (INES) comes to the conclusion that a Germany completely supplied with renewable energies is already possible with the development of 2 percent of the country's surface area.39 In the future, efficient and reliable wind power will be generated by repowering in these areas, some of which are already developed today.
 In the scenario that the study draws up to 2050, the decisive factors are the interaction of onshore wind energy with other renewable energy sources such as offshore wind energy and photovoltaics, the development of a high-performance storage infrastructure, the introduction of sector coupling, and the associated increased use of renewable gases by power-to-gas.
 Around 930 TWh of renewable gases will be needed to achieve the decarbonisation of transport and industry and thus a greenhouse-gas-neutral energy system in Germany in 2050.
 Through the creation of a storage infrastructure, wind turbines will be able to run much longer in the future without having to be disconnected from the grid despite favourable conditions and without jeopardising grid stability.
 In addition to battery storage, thermal storage (power-to-heat) and gas storage (power-to-gas) are important components of the future energy system.
+And we must not forget that, from 2021, around 6,000 existing turbines built up to the year 2000 with a total capacity of 4,500 megawatts (MW) will be withdrawn from the fixed-price system of the EEG.
+For the turbine operators concerned, the question of continued operation or repowering then arises.
+Until then, the political course must be set so that the demand for wind power can also be met by further expansion.
+Wind energy and sector coupling